Dawaks/cybersecurity-portfolio/03-linux-auditd-file-monitoring/README.md

 This project helped me understand how host-based monitoring can be used to track changes made directly on a system.

-I also learned how audit rules and filter keys make it easier to find specific activity in large audit logs.
-Instead of searching through every event manually, I could use the rule key to focus on the activity I wanted to investigate.
+I also learned how useful filter keys can be when working with large audit logs.
+Instead of going through every event manually, I could search using the key from my rule and quickly find the activity I was looking for.